okta/samples-nodejs-express-4/custom-login/README.md

 - **Client ID** and **Client Secret** - This can be found on the "General" tab of an application, you want to get this for the Web application that you created earlier.

 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
+For example, `https://dev-1234.oktapreview.com/oauth2/default`.

 Now place these values into the file `.samples.config.json` that was created for you in the root of this project: